 Funding from other County sources may be considered during the evaluation process.
 Combined funding of a single program, project, or service may be allowed if the combined award received from all funding programs is less than or equal to the financial need.
-At its sole discretion, the Lake County Board shall determine whether funds, in-full or in-part, are granted and in what amounts.
+At its sole discretion, the Lake County Board shall determine whether funds, infull or in-part, are granted and in what amounts.
 Nothing included in this policy shall be deemed to require and/or imply a guarantee of Video Gaming funds, even if all eligibility guidelines are met.
+Notwithstanding this competitive application round policy, the Lake County Board shall annually set aside funds from the Video Gaming Management Center to support the operation of 211 services in Lake County.
+Such funds shall be awarded to United Way of Lake County ("Program Administrator") on a contractual basis every 3 years on the basis of need (and subject to Program Administrator's submission of a 3-year budget of funds and performance measures per Submittal Requirements above) and in an amount determined appropriate by the Lake County Board.
+Such funds shall be disbursed to Program Administrator each year of the contract subject to funds availability through the County's annual receipt of video gaming revenue.